Coronavirus latest: Some US states eye reopening soon | DW | 18.04.2020

 "We may be opening but we're putting safety first," Trump said.

-Over 31,450 people have died of COVID-119 and nearly 700,000 people have been infected in the United States, making the US one of the countries worst-affected by the pandemic.
+Over 36,700 people have died of COVID-119 and over 700,000 people have been infected in the United States, making the US the country worst-affected by the pandemic.

 Catch up on Friday's coronavirus news here: IMF appeals for billions in aid to Africa during pandemic